 - I visited Brookings, Astoria and a few other towns in this region.

-In these areas I just listed, here are the 10 I truly recommend.
+In these areas I just listed, for Oregon, here are the 10 recommended coastal spots.

 What I recommend you see in both states: